aragon/protocol-factory/TEST_TREE.md

     │   └── It Should complete normally
     ├── When Applying an SPP plugin installation
-    │   └── It Should allow its bodies to execute on the DAO └── When Calling hasPermission
+    │   └── It Should allow its bodies to execute on the DAO ├── When Calling hasPermission
-        ├── It Returns true on all the permissions that the Management DAO should have on itself └── It Returns false on all the temporary permissions granted to the factory
+    │   ├── It Returns true on all the permissions that the Management DAO should have on itself │   └── It Returns false on all the temporary permissions granted to the factory └── When Upgrading the protocol
+        ├── It The new protocol contracts point to the new implementations └── It The upgrade proposal succeeds
 ```